-This Code of Ethics is formulated to enhance the standard of corporate governance and corporate behaviour with the intention of achieving the following aims:
+This Code of Ethics is formulated to enhance the standard of corporate governance and corporate behavior with the intention of achieving the following aims:

-1. To establish a standard of ethical behaviour for directors based on trustworthiness and values that can be accepted, are held or upheld by any one person.
+a.
+To establish a standard of ethical behavior for directors based on trustworthiness and values that can be accepted, are held or upheld by any one person.

 In the context of this code, a company director means any person who holds the position of director in a corporation irrespective of any designation used, including anyone who follows the directives and advice of a corporate director and who usually takes action, as well as an in-turn or substitute director.
 A director also includes both executive and non-executive directors as well as executive and non-executive chairpersons.

 Director’s Role and Responsibilities in PDF Version: HC Director Responsibilities Director X1